-7.3.4.1 Safety risks with battery
+7.3.4.1 Safety risks with batteries

-Under normal service conditions, the motor materials and liquid electrolyte in the battery will not be exposed to the outside as long as the battery remains intact.
-Only when the battery is used improperly under mechanical, thermal and electrical influences, safety risks may occur.
-These situations will activate the safety valve and/or damage the battery container.
-Based on the specific environment, this may result in electrolyte leakage, reaction between the electrode material and vapor/water or battery leakage, explosion or fire.
+Under normal conditions of use, the electrode materials and liquid electrolytes in the batteries will not be exposed to the outside, provided that the battery integrity is maintained.
+The risk of exposure only occurs in the case of abuse (mechanical, thermal, electrical), which may lead to the activation of safety valves and/or the rupture of the battery containers.
+Electrolyte leakage, electrode materials reaction with moisture/water, or battery leakage/explosion/fire may follow, depending upon the circumstances.

-Pay sufficient attention to the use of battery.
-Avoid the wrong usages described below, which may lead to heating, liquid leakage, explosion or fire.

-Wrong usages include: attempting to charge, compressed deformation, disassembling, short circuit, improper battery connection, heating, placing in fire, soldering battery terminals and forced discharge.

-For disposal of abandoned battery, refer to the relevant laws and regulations of your country/region, or consult a professional company for disposal.
-Note that even used batteries can cause danger due to short circuit if they come into contact with other metals or battery terminals.
+Pay particular attention to the use of batteries.
+Avoid the improper use described below to prevent potential heating, liquid leakage, explosion, and fire.
+Improper use includes: attempting to charge, deformation under compression, disassembling, short circuit, improper battery connection, heating, placing in fire, soldering battery terminals, and forced discharge.
+For disposal of batteries, refer to relevant national and local laws and regulations or consult a professional company.
+Note that even used batteries can cause a short circuit when they come into contact with other metals or battery terminals and result in danger.

-7.3.4.2 Replacing the battery
+7.3.4.2 Battery replacement

-Status confirmation:
+1) Status confirmation: